Greg Boe

-Greg Boe (born September 8, 1959) is an American politician serving as a member of the Minnesota House of Representatives from the 47B district.
-First elected in November 2018, he assumed office for this biennium on January 8, 2021.
+Greg Boe (born September 8, 1959) is an American politician who served two terms as a Republican member of the Minnesota House of Representatives from District 47B.

 Early life and education

 Boe was born and raised in Wolsey, South Dakota.
 He earned a Bachelor of Science degree in environmental science and toxicology, with a minor in chemistry, from Minnesota State University, Mankato.
 He later received a Master of Public Administration from the same university.

 Career

 Boe has served as a volunteer and community leader over the years, as a member of the Chaska City Council for 10 years and the city planning commission for nine years before that.
 He has worked as a department manager for the government of Carver County, Minnesota. and as a major program manager for neighboring Scott County.
 In addition Boe has also worked in the private-sector, in retail sales and electronic device manufacturing, design, and repair.